 All transactions in listed securities are settled/paid for upon delivery using approved brokers.
 The risk of default is considered low, as delivery of securities sold is only made once the broker has received payment.
 Payment is made once purchase of the securities has been received by the broker.
-The trade will fail if either party fails to meet its obligations.

-The Scheme held no collateral as security or any other credit enhancements.
-There are no financial assets that are past due or impaired, or would otherwise be past due or impaired.
+The Scheme has collateral positions with market securities.
+There are no financial assets that are past due or impaired or would otherwise be past due or impaired.

-Counterparty credit limits and the list of authorised brokers are reviewed by the relevant parties within the Responsible Entity on a regular basis as deemed appropriate.
+Counterparty credit limits and the list of authorised brokers are reviewed by the Responsible Entity on a regular basis.